htcondor/htcondor/docs/grid-computing/grid-universe.rst

 one exception, described below.

 The **ec2** grid type has two different authentication methods.
-The first authentication method uses the EC2 API’s built-in authentication.
+The first authentication method uses the EC2 API's built-in authentication.
 Specify the service with expected ``http://`` or ``https://`` URL, and set the EC2 access key and secret access key as follows: